 Coreopsis – I love these delicate looking flowers.
 They dance in the breeze, which really makes the garden come alive.
 Bees and pollinators love them too.

-Sunflower – Bright yellow sunflowers are beautiful in any garden!
-They’re especially great to plant around your vegetable garden because the bees and other beneficial insect absolutely love them, and the bees will be attracted to your vegetable garden too!
+Sunflower – Bright yellow sunflowers are beautiful in any garden.
+They’re especially great to plant around your vegetable garden because the bees and other beneficial insect absolutely love them!

 I like the bright pops of these yellow annuals mixed in my veggie patch, and calendula makes a wonderful addition to the annual garden too.
 (I recommend deadheading theses guys, because they can be aggressive self seeders).